Manu’s Menu

 Instructions

-1. Start by baking the cake.
-I made 2 yogurt cakes and froze them.
+1. Start by baking the cakes.
+I made two yoghurt cakes and froze them for later use.

-3. You can start preparing the fondant for decorations about 3 or 4 days before the party (make sure to keep it wrapped and in a dry place so it doesn’t harden).
+1. Begin preparing the fondant decorations 3 to 4 days before the party.
+Keep them wrapped and stored in a dry place so they don’t harden.

-9. Using some water, I attached all the decorations that I had ready and made Peppa Pig’s face, dress, legs, hands, feet and tail and all the face details.
-I used a clean garlic press to make the grass, and cookie cutters for the clouds, sun and flowers.
-I also made some birds and added a little pond with a duck.
-The possibilities are endless!
+7. Attach the decorations with a small amount of water.
+Shape Peppa Pig’s face, dress, legs, hands, feet, tail, and facial details.
+Use a clean garlic press to make the grass and cookie cutters for the clouds, sun, and flowers.
+Finish by adding some birds and a small pond with a duck.

 Share